mariadb-corporation/MaxScale/Documentation/Routers/ReadWriteSplit.md

 #### Limitations of Causal Reads

-- This feature does not work with prepared statements.
-Only SQL statements executed individually (inside a COM_QUERY packet) can be handled by the causal read mechanism.

 - This feature does not work with Galera or any other non-standard replication mechanisms.
 As Galera does not update the `gtid_slave_pos` variable when events are replicated via the Galera library, the